sagelabs/standards/python/core/use-modules-to-structure-your-code.md

 - Import modules installed with a package manager
 - Write import statements given the folder structure of a module
 - Create a module
-- Create a module with submodules
+- Create a module with namespaced modules

 ---